Bursting at the Seams

-Bursting at the Seams is the fifth studio album by English band Strawbs, released on 1 January 1973 by A&M Records.
+Bursting at the Seams is the fifth studio album by the English band Strawbs, released on 26 January 1973 by A&M Records.
 It was the first album to be released after the departure of founder member Tony Hooper and the recruitment of Dave Lambert.
 It contains their two most successful singles and peaked at No. 2 in the UK Album Chart and No. 65 in Canada.